gaborkukucska/TrippleEffect/helperfiles/PROMPT_ENGINEERING.md

 When thinking about a large language model input and output, a text prompt (sometimes accompanied by other modalities such as image prompts) is the input the model uses to	predict	a	specific	output.
 You	don’t	need	to	be	a	data	scientist	or	a	machine	learning engineer	–	everyone	can	write	a	prompt.
 However,	crafting	the	most	effective	prompt	can	be	complicated.
 Many	aspects	of	your	prompt	affect	its	efficacy:	the	model	you	use,	the	model’s	training	data,	the	model configurations,	your	word-choice,	style	and	tone,	structure,	and	context	all	matter.
 Therefore,	prompt	engineering	is	an	iterative	process.
 Inadequate	prompts	can	lead	to	ambiguous,	inaccurate	responses,	and	can	hinder	the model’s	ability	to	provide	meaningful	output.

-You don’t need to be a data

-scientist or a machine learning

-engineer – everyone can write
+You don’t need to be a dat scientist or a machine learning engineer – everyone can write a prompt.

-a prompt.

 When you chat with the Gemini chatbot,^1 you basically write prompts, however this whitepaper	focuses	on	writing	prompts	for	the	Gemini	model	within	Vertex	AI	or	by	using